 7.2 Purpose and Objectives

-The Whakatane Mechanism’s purpose is to support implementation of “the new paradigm” of conservation worldwide, in situations where indigenous peoples and local communities are directly associated with protected areas as a result of their land and resource tenure, access and use.
+The Whakatane Mechanism’s purpose is to support implementation of “the new paradigm” of conservation worldwide, in situations where indigenous peoples and local communities are directly associated with protected areas as a result of land and resource rights, including tenure, access and use.

 Its objectives are to:

-- Explore and harness opportunities for resolution of conflicts at the local level involving indigenous peoples and local communities and protected areas;
+- Assess respect for human rights through multi-stakeholder fieldwork in protected areas to provide a solid shared evidence-base which will contribute explore and harness opportunities for resolution of conflicts at the local level involving indigenous peoples and local communities and protected areas;

-- Support and promote multi-stakeholder dialogues and consensus-building actions for advancing the application of policies that implement the “new conservation paradigm” at the local, national and sub-national levels, drawing from lessons and good practice, and that support fair and lasting resolution of conflicts.
+- Support and promote multi-stakeholder dialogues and consensus-building actions for ensuring the respect for human rights and the application of policies that implement the “new conservation paradigm” at the local, national and sub-national levels, drawing from lessons and good practice, and that support fair and lasting resolution of conflicts.

+- Enable indigenous peoples affected by protected areas to address and redress the effects of historic and current injustices against them in the name of conservation of nature and natural resources

+- Explore and harness opportunities to support indigenous peoples to protect or restore the sustainability of their ecosystems through drawing on the “new conservation paradigm” to recognise their rights in the context of protected areas

 The Whakatane Mechanism includes as key elements of its approach:

 Doing evidence-gathering fieldwork in protected areas involving key stakeholders and right-holders